Direct Access for Conjunctive Queries with Negations: Direct Access and Ordered relational circuits

 To ease notation, we use the following convention: if $v$ is a decision-gate and $d \in D$, we denote by $v_d$ the gate of $C$ that is connected to $v$ by an edge $(v_d,v)$ labelled by $d$.

-Deciding whether the relation computed by a \jcircuit{} is non-empty is $\NP$-complete by a straightforward reduction to model checking of conjunctive queries~\cite{chandra77}.
+Deciding whether the relation computed by a \jcircuit{} is non-empty is $\NP$-hard by a straightforward reduction from model checking of conjunctive queries~\cite{chandra77}.
 Such circuits are hence of little use to get tractability results.
 We are therefore more interested in the following restriction of \jcircuit{s}: a \dcircuit{} $C$ is a \jcircuit{} such that: (i) for every $\bowtie$-gate $v$ of $C$ with inputs $v_1,\dots,v_k$ and $i < j \leqslant k$, it holds that $\var(v_i) \cap \var(v_j) = \emptyset$, (ii) for every decision gate $v$ of $C$ labelled by $x$ with inputs $v_1,\dots,v_k$ and $i \leqslant k$, it holds that $x \notin \var(v_i)$.
+This restriction is akin to the one found in the literature of knowledge compilation and \dcircuit{s} can actually be seen as a generalization of decision-DNNF to non-Boolean domains~\cite{kcmap}.
+Cartesian product corresponds to decomposable $\wedge$-gates.
 Checking whether the relation computed by a \dcircuit{} $C$ is non-empty can be done in time $\bigo(|C|)$ by a dynamic programming algorithm propagating in a bottom-up fashion whether $\rel(v)$ is empty.
 Similarly, given a \dcircuit{} $C$, one can compute the size of $\rel(C)$ in polynomial time in $|C|$ by a dynamic programming algorithm propagating in a bottom-up fashion $|\rel(v)|$.
+Proof of this fact can straightforwardly be adapted from existing literature on restricted Boolean circuits~\cite{kcmap}.